-substituted for unpaid hours during recessions, and replace unpaid work during expansions.
-This implies that the total amount of overtime stays relatively constant over the cycle, and that merely the compensation form of extra work adjusts to current business cycle conditions.
-In the latter case, the effective wage is expected to be even more procyclical than average wage earnings.
+earnings.
+The same impact on the cyclicality of the effective wage is obtained if the amount of overtime hours worked was stable over the business cycle, but overtime was compensated for in expansions, and not in recessions.
+This would imply that merely the compensation form of extra work adjusts to current business cycle conditions.16

 In addition to the three different wage measures, the cyclicality of monthly earnings, of both basic earnings and those including overtime and extra payments, will be analyzed below.
-Monthly earnings have the advantage of avoiding any potential bias from measurement error in hours worked, if these are inaccurately quantified.

-In line with previous studies, the wage cyclicality is measured as the reaction of the workers' wages to changes in the unemployment rate.
+Monthly earnings have the advantage of avoiding any potential bias from measurement error in hours worked, if these are inaccurately quantified.17 In the literature on real wage cyclicality, national unemployment has been widely used as measure of the business cycle.
+In line with previous studies, wage cyclicality is measured as the reaction of the workers' wages to changes in the unemployment rate.
 The yearly average of the West German unemployment rate is provided by the Federal Statistical Office and refers to registered unemployment.
-Figure 1 shows the standard hourly real wage for the years 1984 to 2005 and the West German unemployment rate.
-While the cyclicality of unemployment is clearly visible, the real wage averaged over all workers in the sample described above barely shows any cyclical behavior, but a fairly steady upward trend.
+Figure 2 shows the standard hourly real wage for the years 1984 to 2005 and the West German unemployment rate.18 While the cyclicality of unemployment is clearly visible, the real wage averaged over all workers in the sample described above barely shows any cyclical behavior, but a fairly steady upward trend.